Enterprise Wiki for a Large Oracle Initiative

 The Challenge

-M&S was engaged by ABC, a publically traded company, for a multi-national Oracle initiative.
+M&S was engaged by ABC, a publicly traded company, for a multi-national Oracle initiative.
 Upon joining, M&S recognized the need to easily share, collaborate, and centrally publish information.
 Knowledge and information was inside the minds of stakeholders, key individuals, and the many other people involved at different points in the project.
 Overly lengthy meetings and numerous emails were the main forms of extracting information for the project and within the organization — communications that were becoming increasingly inefficient and inaccurate as pieces to the puzzle were lost or became stale.
-They had many people from many groups contributing to the project and needed a web-based environment designed specifically for open, immediate collaboration by any contributer.
+They had many people from many groups contributing to the project and needed a web-based environment designed specifically for open, immediate collaboration by any contributor.

 The Solution